 “Pipeline dig-in” means unintentional puncture or rupture to a buried natural gas transmission and distribution pipeline during excavation activities.

-“Pipeline quality natural gas” means, for the purpose of calculating emissions under this article, natural gas having a high heat value greater than 970 Btu/scf and equal to or less than 1,100 Btu/scf, and which is at least ninety percent methane by volume, and which is less than five percent carbon dioxide by volume.
+“Pipeline quality natural gas” means, for the purpose of calculating emissions under this article, natural gas having all of the following characteristics on an annual weighted average basis: high heat value greater than 970 Btu/scf and equal to or less than 1,100 Btu/scf, at least ninety percent methane by volume, and less than five percent carbon dioxide by volume.

 “Point of delivery” or “POD” means the point on an electricity transmission or distribution system where a deliverer makes electricity available to a receiver, or available to serve load.
 This point can be an interconnection with another system or a substation where the transmission provider’s transmission and distribution systems are connected to another system, or a distribution substation where electricity is imported into California over a multi-jurisdictional retail provider’s distribution system.